 How to Fix a Stinky Garbage Disposal Once and For All

-Keep your sink odor- and bacteria-free with these seven methods to clean your garbage disposal.
+Keep your sink odor- and bacteria-free with these eight methods to clean your garbage disposal.

 Photo: Shutterstock/Tolikoff Photography

 There’s no denying just how handy a garbage disposal is.
 However, if not tended to properly, these machines that are designed with the sole purpose of making our lives easier can become quite the nuisance.
 It is vital, not only to keep your kitchen smelling fresh, but also for general cleanliness, that you tend to them often.
 More than that, it is wise to be preventative to avoid a stinky disposal before it becomes an issue.

 1. Thoroughly clean the outside of the disposal.

 Though it may seem a bit obvious, the first thing you should do to resolve your stinky garbage disposal situation is to clean all the visible parts.
 Take a sponge or scrubber wand with a decent amount of dish soap and scrub the heck out of it.
 Pay special attention to the rim where food particles can get lodged in the grooves.
 (Do not clean inside the unit!
 You must unplug and remove it from the sink if you want to clean it manually.)

 Tip: try using a toothpick to scrape out that nasty grime that builds up in the groove.